 The next stages are:

 - To renew the track between Braich Goch Farm Crossing and the station and install a new point at the station throat.
 This is planned for winter 2019-20 (cost £12-£14,000).

 - With a restricted site area it will be necessary to install a traverser to allow locomotives to run around its carriages (or waggons if a demonstration freight train is running).
 This will mean that for the first time since we began running trains we will be able to always have locos at the head of their trains (cost £35,000).

 - Once the above phases are complete, and the pace will depend in many respects on speed of fund raising, construction of the station buildings and the iconic roof can begin.

 We have planning permission for the proposed scheme.
-We own the necessary land and all the stages of the project that can be completed without a major funding package have been delivered.
+We own the necessary land and the initial stages of the project have been delivered.
 Now is the time to push forward.

 Grants have been applied for and we will continue to pursue external funding wherever possible.
 If we are successful then any additional funds raised with this appeal will be spent on the railway’s southern extension.

 How can you help?

 In addition to a volunteer workforce (to volunteer please make your initial contact via email@example.com) we need to raise the money to enable the Corris Railway to make the strides to complete this project.

 Donate securely now using PayPal with the button below.
 You will be taken to the PayPal website where you can specify any amount – large or small – and you can easily specify a recurring amount to be donated.
 You do not need a PayPal account to donate to the Corris Railway in this way.